epfl-ada/ada-2022-project-toestewbrr/README.md

 ### 2. CoreNLP analysis

-[**CoreNLP**](https://nlp.stanford.edu/software/) is an incredible natural language processing toolkit created at Stanford University.
-CoreNLP analysis is run through a **pipeline** of sequential analysis steps called annotators.
+[**CoreNLP**](https://nlp.stanford.edu/software/) is an natural language processing toolkit with vast capability created at Stanford University.
+Its textual analysis is run through a **pipeline** of sequential analysis steps called annotators.
 The full list of available annotators is available [here](https://stanfordnlp.github.io/CoreNLP/annotators.html).
 We will use CoreNLP to extract couples and lovers' persona from the plot summaries.

 #### 2.1.
 Exploring pre-existing analysis

 The authors of the dataset had performed a preliminary analysis using CoreNLP on the plot summaries.
 This data was useful to extract the main character as the one with the highest number of mentions for each movie.
 Moreover, we extracted the main pair of interacting characters by using the number of common mentions within a sentence as a proxy for interaction.

-However, our end goal is to extract love relationships as well as the lovers' persona.
-Using common mentions as a proxy for love relationships is a vulgar approximation and so we must run our own NLP analysis on the plot summaries to extract more accurate information.
-We therefore decided to build our own customized CoreNLP pipeline on the plot summaries.
+However, our end goal is to extract love relationships as well as lovers' persona.
+Using common mentions as a proxy for love relationships is but a shallow approximation.
+We concluded that we must therefore run our own NLP analysis to extract more valuable insights.
+We therefore decided to build our own customized CoreNLP pipeline.

 #### 2.2.
 Custom CoreNLP pipeline

 We now use a **custom CoreNLP pipeline** to analyze the plot summaries.
-For now, due to the weakness of our available computing power, we only analyze romantic comedy movies.
-A complete description of our NLP pipeline is available in the `coreNLP_analysis.ipynb` notebook.
+A complete description of our pipeline is available in the `coreNLP_analysis.ipynb` notebook.
 Our custom pipeline consists of the following annotators:

 1. [Tokenization (tokenize)](https://stanfordnlp.github.io/CoreNLP/tokenize.html): Turns the whole text into tokens.